MetaphorData/connectors/metaphor/common/docs/git_repo.md

 # Git Repo Connection Config

 When the connector needs to fetch source code from a git repository, we can set up the connection config by using personal access token or the username and password.
-Currently, the git connector supports repos on Github and GitLab.

 ## Personal Access Token